 We guarantee to create margin in your budget by providing you weekly groceries, and meet with you regularly to provide the tools you need to create a clear plan to achieve your financial goals.

-Every family is required to meet with Dino Biaggi, Birch Community Services’ Financial Literacy Manager, annually.
-His goal is to:
+Every family is required to meet with a financial counselor twice annually.
+Their goal is to:

 - Give guidance on how to best navigate your family’s season of life